Ever Considered A Treehouse Holiday?

 There are all kinds of forest hideaways like these around the world, from luxury tree mansions in English woods to ‘back-to-basics’ huts in the tropical jungles of Southeast Asia.

-That’s why hipages.com.au decided to research the best tree house hotels around the world and compile them into this handy map.
-We hope this will help you get an idea for what’s on offer and maybe even spark your next getaway.
+We hope this will help you get an idea of what’s on offer and maybe even spark your next getaway.

 What’s the history of treehouses?